IBM/unitxt/docs/docs/data_classification_policy.rst

 ----------------------------

 Data classification information is added to streams of data by the use of Unitxt loaders.

-Users need to set the `data_classification_policy` parameter of a chosen loader.
+Existing loaders have default data classification policies.
+For example, LoadHF sets the policy to `['public']` for datasets downloaded from the Huggingface and `['proprietary']` for datasets loaded from local files.
+You can override this by setting the `data_classification_policy` parameter of the loader.

-The value will be then added as an additional field to all instances within a stream.
+The data classification value is added as an additional field to all instances within a stream.

 Example: